canonical/rockcraft/docs/tutorial/go.rst

 .. collapse:: If using Multipass...

-    If you created an instance using Multipass, you can also clean it up.
+    If we created an instance using Multipass, we can also clean it up.
     Start by exiting it:

     .. code-block:: bash

         exit

-    And then you can proceed with its deletion:
+    And then we can proceed with its deletion:

     .. code-block:: bash